Different colored paint chips

 Kevin Weinfurt, PhDKevin Weinfurt, PhD

-The Department of Population Health Sciences is committed to realizing the goals of diversity, equity, and inclusion in our research, teaching, and interactions with each other and our community.
+The Department of Population Health Sciences is committed to realizing the goals of equity, diversity, and inclusion (EDI) in our research, teaching, and interactions with each other and our community.
 We recognize the detrimental impact of systemic racism, the prolonged oppression of individuals based on their identity and color, and the harmful consequences of health disparities.
 We understand that we have the opportunity and responsibility to make things better.
 Further, as an academic department, we recognize that our work flourishes when we encourage pluralism of ideas and experiences and cooperation among diverse scholars to positively impact the health of all.

 To achieve meaningful change, we must all commit to sustained effort and be transparent about our progress.
 On these pages, we will update our progress toward realizing a rich, inclusive, respectful, and pluralistic community of learners and researchers.